 Carlton Precinct was developed from the mid-nineteenth century as part of the extension of Melbourne to its north during a period of significant population growth.
 Significant and contributory development in the precinct dates from the mid nineteenth century through to the interwar period, although Victorian development predominates.
+Some places of heritage value may also be outside this date range.
 Some individual places of heritage value are also outside this date range.
+The precinct is mainly residential, with some commercial streetscapes and commercial buildings scattered throughout; institutional development; and limited small scale former manufacturing and industrial development, mostly dating from the early twentieth century.